-Somehow, years have gone by and the well-known, much-loved LomoKev has never been a LomoAmigo.
-How did this happen?!
-Doesn't matter-- we're fixing that right now...
+Years have gone by and for some reason the well-known, much-loved LomoKev has never been a LomoAmigo.
+He has finally joined the club and is now one.
 Get to know the highly talented Lomographer, LomoKev!

 I have a real passion for photography which developed into a career.
-Originally I carried a camera every where I went which does not seem so special now but in the 90s it was unique, as affordable digital cameras and camera phones did not exist.
-Because I was shooting so much in the late 90s/early 00s when Flickr launched 10 years ago I was able to post the best of my photos from eight years and I quickly gained notoriety.
+Originally I carried a camera everywhere I went which does not seem so special now but in the ‘90s it was unique, as affordable digital cameras and camera phones did not exist.
+Because I was shooting so much in the late ‘90s/early ‘00s when Flickr launched 10 years ago I was able to post the best of my photos for the past eight years and I quickly gained notoriety.
 I write about photography and have written three books to date and blog regularly.
 I also teach photography at various universities and colleges as well as privately.

-How did you get involved with shooting on Lomography cameras?
+How did you get involved in shooting with Lomography cameras?

-It was in 1998 that I started to hear about the Lomo LC-A, it’s seems funny to think back then Lomography only sold the LC-A and the Action Sampler.
-At that time I was about to take a trip to New York and wanted a camera that I could carry every where and shoot at night with, the LC-A fit the bill perfectly.
-This was before internet shopping was wide spread so if you wanted a LC-A in the UK you have to get in touch with the UK Lomo embassy and make the pilgrimage to Rosebery Avenue to pick up a camera.
+It was in 1998 that I started to hear about the Lomo LC-A. It seems funny to think back then Lomography sold only the LC-A and the Action Sampler.
+At that time I was about to take a trip to New York and wanted a camera that I could carry everywhere and shoot at night with; the LC-A fit the bill perfectly.
+This was before internet shopping was widespread so if you wanted a LC-A in the UK you had to get in touch with the UK Lomo Embassy and make the pilgrimage to Rosebery Avenue to pick up a camera.

-Do you shoot on analogue and digital formats?
+Do you shoot in analogue and digital formats?
 How do you feel about the differences between the two?

-When it comes to what I carry with me every day I usually carry three cameras: two Lomo LC-As one loaded with Kodak Portra 400 and another with slide film for cross processing and the Galaxy NX.
+When it comes to what I carry with me everyday I usually carry three cameras: two Lomo LC-As, one loaded with Kodak Portra 400 and another with slide film for cross processing and the Galaxy NX.
 There are definitely situations where I shoot exclusively digitally like when I’m trying to capture action and I need to shoot lots of images.
 Shooting in this situation would unfortunately be too expensive on film.
 What I love about shooting film is I find it less work.
 I will pick a particular film type because I know the aesthetic that it will give me.
-Once I get my scanned CDs back from the lab all I have to do is remove a few specks of dust maybe adjust the colour balance slightly and I am done.
-With digital images I find it much more of a chore post processing because a digital file is starting point aesthetically.
+Once I get my scanned CDs back from the lab all I have to do is remove a few specks of dust maybe adjust the color balance slightly and I am done.
+With digital images I find it much more of a chore post-processing because a digital file is a starting point aesthetically.

-They don’t call you LOMOKev for nothin’—do you have any tips you can pass on to other Lomographers out there?
+They don’t call you LOMOKev for nothing—do you have any tips you can pass on to other Lomographers out there?

-I’ve been using the LCA for 16 years now so I have picked up a few tips along the way.
+I’ve been using the LC-A for 16 years now so I have picked up a few tips along the way.
 This is not so much a Lomo tip but more of a general photo tip.
-One of the things that I am most evangelical is backgrounds, it’s not always possible to consider the background in an image like if you’re trying to capture something in the spur of the moment.
+One of the things that I am most evangelical about is backgrounds.
+It’s not always possible to consider the background in an image like if you’re trying to capture something in the spur of the moment.
 But if you pay equal attention to the main subject of what’s in your view finder as what is in the background, you will see the quality of your images increase.